 Because all three are very similar in the way they show up symptom-wise, if I didn’t know which I had, here are the exact steps I’d take:

-- Get tested for both SIBO and a Candida overgrowth.
+- First, I would get tested for both SIBO and a Candida overgrowth.

-- If one or both of those are positive, begin a treatment protocol while also investigating other root causes to it.
+- Then, if one or both of those are positive, begin a treatment protocol while also investigating other root causes to it.
 Remember, just because you treat them doesn’t mean they will be gone forever if you haven’t addressed why they were there in the first place.